 13. For those with Jewish pride:

 Here are some seriously lovely Judaica and Jewish accessories from independent Jewish makers!
-If you’re all about displaying your Jewish pride — or wearing it — these are for you.
+If you’re all about displaying your Jewish pride — especially this year — these are for you.

 14. For the crafty: